 Williams College of Massachusetts was named the top national liberal arts college for the second consecutive year, while Amherst College, last year’s second-ranked institution, and Swarthmore College, which the magazine ranked third a year ago, tied for second in this year’s rankings.

 In compiling its annual “America’s Best Colleges” guide, U.S. News and World Report uses data from 15 separate indicators of academic excellence such as selectivity, graduation rates, student retention, faculty resources and alumni satisfaction.
 Each factor is assigned a “weight” that reflects the magazine editor’s judgment as to how much that measure matters.
 Each school’s composite weighted score is then compared to peer institutions to determine final rankings.

 For the rankings, U.S. News evaluates nearly 1,400 of the nation’s public and private four-year schools, dividing them into several distinct categories.
 In addition to the best liberal arts college category, other rankings are based on universities that grant master and doctorate degrees and colleges that are considered “regional” institutions, such as St. Norbert College or UW-Oshkosh, rather than “national” ones, like Lawrence.

 Lawrence University, "U.S. News & World Report Cites Lawrence University in Three Categories in Annual “Best College’s Guide”" (2004).
 Press Releases.
-Paper 326.
+326.